 Any complaints regarding lack of functionality we feel are unfair.
 The Leonardo has all of the basic features covered, and it is more than enough for beginners.
 Experienced divers should look for high-end models like the Suunto Vyper Novo or Suunto D4i Novo instead.
 These devices will be able to provide the features experienced divers want.

 To conclude, we found that the Cressi Leonardo is a reliable and affordable dive computer that has all of the basic functionality a beginner Scuba diver would want without breaking the bank.
-It is an ideal first dive computer for those who don’t want the added features (or cost) of a more advanced device.
+It is an ideal first dive computer or as a spare dive computer for those who don’t want the added features (or cost) of a more advanced device.

 The one button navigation is easy to learn how to use and makes it impossible to press the wrong button.
 Even with thick gloves on, you can always press it easily.
 The data it provides on the screen is sectioned clearly and easy to read.
 Safety is obviously a priority with how conservative the device is, but it also allows you to do multiple dives in a row if you want to.
 This can help you quickly gain experience by spending more time in the water.